Webinars, events, trainings

 trainings and events

 ACT for Public Health is hosting a new biweekly forum to explain and interpret the impact of federal action on state and local public health practice.
-Upcoming dates are June 11 and 25, and July 9, all at 2pm ET
+Next date is July 9, 2pm ET

 National Conference on Health Communication, Marketing and Media (NPHIC): July 28–30, Atlanta